Read George Berkeley with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Berkeley’s 7 greatest contributions to philosophy.

-The central claim is this: Berkeley famously asserted that an object’s existence is contingent upon being perceived.
+In plain terms: Berkeley famously asserted that an object’s existence is contingent upon being perceived.
 If no one is there to perceive an object, it does not exist.
 Impact: This principle questions the independent existence of material objects and has been pivotal in debates about the nature.

 Immaterialism (Idealism) Description